HELEN PATUCK

 https://interagencystandingcommittee.org/my-hero-is-you-2021

-My Hero is You 2024, Supporting each other when wars come (field-test version): link below.
+My Hero is You 2024, Supporting each other when wars come (field-test version): https://www.unicef.org/my-hero-is-you

 Kitabna – Our Book is a publishing initiative which builds on local storytelling practices and creative peacebuilding to develop safe spaces with communities affected by war.
 This has manifested in several ways: as multilingual illustrated children’s books, story-writing workshops, co-created stories and the development of psychosocial educational tools with INGOs, schools and civil society actors.